 Unfortunately, Thelma didn’t emerge victorious in her maiden tournament but did receive formal recognition from the Women’s Billiards Association – a certificate of achievement commemorating a break of 59 in competition.

-The very next year, Thelma took the 41-player championship by storm, beating Ethel Brown in the final by a 1000-730 score line.
+The very next year, Thelma took the 41-player championship by storm, beating Ethel Brown in the final by a 1,000 to 730 score line.
 Thelma had well and truly arrived.

 Serious health scare